unproductive-labs/isekai-world-state/players/adb6ec9d/messages.md

 > Starwalker*

 Perfect.
 Now I understand the context.
 Belkan (adb6ec9d) is saying "Starwalker*" - which is clearly referencing Stellaris's title as "the Star-Walker. " This appears to be Belkan acknowledging or calling out to Stellaris using his cosmic title...

+---

+## 2025-07-30 23:11:56

+> I tell streaker his name kinda sucks and he should change it

+Based on my search, there's no character called "streaker" in the world files.
+The player Belkan (adb6ec9d) is trying to insult someone named "streaker" about their name, but this person doesn't exist in the current world state...